Striptease (film): Release

-Striptease premiered on June 23 in New York City and was released in the United States on June 28, 1996.
-It opened in Australia, France and Germany in August, and Argentina, Italy, Bolivia, South Africa, the United Kingdom, Brazil and Japan in September.
+Striptease premiered on June 23, 1996, in New York City and was released in the United States five days later.
+It opened in Australia, France and Germany in August and Argentina, Italy, Bolivia, South Africa, the United Kingdom, Brazil and Japan in September.

 Nudity was heavily emphasized in advertisements.
 The Motion Picture Association of America raised concerns regarding a poster that it felt revealed too much of Moore's naked body.
 A Castle Rock employee disagreed, saying "there are racier perfume ads."

 The previous year's film about nude dancers, Showgirls, was generally disliked, so filmmakers feared audiences would pre-judge Striptease on this basis.
 To avoid any association, advertisements were designed to make Striptease look more comedic than Showgirls, which was a drama.
 Besides the subject matter, Striptease and Showgirls did have two notable connections.
 The choreography in these films was by the same person, Marguerite Derricks.
 Both also featured performances by Rena Riffel, who plays a dancer in each.
 To promote the film, Moore appeared on the Late Show with David Letterman and a Barbara Walters special.
 In both cases, she danced or otherwise exhibited her body.

 Reception

 Critical response

-Striptease holds a 14% rating on Rotten Tomatoes based on 72 reviews, with an average score of 3.9/10.
+Striptease holds a 13% rating on Rotten Tomatoes based on 71 reviews, with an average score of 3.9/10.
 The critical consensus reads, "Striptease can't decide whether it is a lurid thriller or a sexy satire - which becomes a moot point as it proves disastrously incapable of pulling either off."
+On Metacritic, the film has a score of 37 out of 100 based on 27 critics, indicating "generally unfavorable reviews".
 In the Carl Hiaasen book of the same name, upon which the movie was based, every character was premised upon being a source of amusement.
 In the movie, however, there was a major departure, as the main character, played by Moore, was meant to be portrayed differently.
 Roger Ebert of the Chicago Sun-Times complimented some of the characters, but ultimately concluded the film failed because "all of the characters are hilarious except for Demi Moore's."
 He felt the drama surrounding the main character "throws a wet blanket over the rest of the party."
 Ebert also found the nudity not too sexy.
-Leonard Maltin was harsher, writing in his book that the film was too depressing, and "Not funny enough, or dramatic enough, or sexy enough, or bad enough, to qualify as entertainment in any category."
+Gene Siskel heavily panned the film on Siskel and Ebert criticizing Bergman's screenplay as well as Moore's character and performance finding her "deadly boring".
+Leonard Maltin was harsher, writing in his book that the film was too depressing and "Not funny enough, or dramatic enough, or sexy enough, or bad enough, to qualify as entertainment in any category."
 Barbara Cramer concurred with Ebert that Moore's character was written too dramatically, compared to other characters.
 She said the film was predictable and would appeal mostly to "post-pubescent schoolboys or closet voyeurs."
 However, Cramer also cited Reynolds' "best role in years," and said Rhames was "worth the price of admission."